Unification of Moldova and Romania: Moldova

 A January 2022 poll from iData showed that 38.4% of Moldovans would support unification with Romania.
 Later, a January–February 2022 poll by CBS Research showed that 34.4% of Moldovans would want to unite with Romania and that 49.9% would oppose this.
 A posterior poll conducted between 27 April and 6 May 2022 showed 35.2% of Moldovans favored union while 50.6% opposed it.
 Another poll made between 5 May and 14 May showed 34.7% of Moldovans supported union and 49.7% of them opposed it.

 In May 2022, a poll in Moldova found that 30.7% supported reunification, while 27.1% were in favour of recognizing Transnistria's independence.
 In June 2022, another Moldovan poll found 35.2% supported unification.
 In September 2022, 34.6% of Moldovans did so.
 This increased to 39.7% in a 29 September–11 October poll, believed to be because of changes in Romanian legislation that allowed the sale of electricity to Moldova at preferential prices to combat the country's energy crisis at the time.
 According to a poll conducted between 16 and 23 November, 42.5% of Moldovans would vote in favor and 57.5% against.

+A poll conducted in March 2026 by ATES Research Group and specially dedicated to the subject of reunification and national identity in Moldova showed that 44% would vote in favor and 39.2% against among Moldovan citizens living in Moldova, whereas among Moldovan citizens living abroad, the proportions were 60.8% in favor and 24.3% against.